alexrainman/ModernHttpClient/README.md

 * On Android, via [OkHttp3](http://square.github.io/okhttp/)
 * On UWP, via a custom HttpClientHandler.

-## How can I use this in a PCL?
+## How can I use this from shared code?

-Just reference the Portable version of ModernHttpClient in your Portable Library, and it will use the correct version on all platforms.
+Just reference the Portable version of ModernHttpClient in your Portable or .Net Standard Library, and it will use the correct version on all platforms.

 ## Usage